Couchbase-Ecosystem/couchbase-haystack/docusaurus/couchbase-haystack/docs/home/overview.md

 }
 ```

-The data from the dictionary will be used to create a document in COuchbase after you write the document with `document_store.write_documents([document])`.
-You could query it with Cypher, e.g. `MATCH (doc:Document) RETURN doc`.
-Below is a json document Couchbase:
+The data from the dictionary will be used to create a document in Couchbase after you write the document with `document_store.write_documents([document])`.
+You could query it with Cypher, e.g., `MATCH (doc:Document) RETURN doc`.
+Below is a JSON document Couchbase:

 ```js
 {